Efficient Black-Box Fault Localization for System-Level Test Code Using Large Language Models: Approach

 After collecting all static log statements in the test code, we need to match them with execution log messages to determine their execution state.
 To this end, we generate a regular expression (\emph{regex}) for each static log statement, marking the dynamic parts using the \texttt{.*} quantifier.
 For instance, the regexes for lines 10 and 11 are generated as \texttt{/Current time: .*/} and \texttt{/.* var\_1: .*/}, respectively.

-We define a static log statement as executed if there exists a log message that \emph{exclusively} matches that statement.
-This uniqueness is essential for precise matching, as a log message that matches multiple log statements cannot be accurately linked to any one of them without knowing the execution order, which is unavailable in our static approach since it does not execute the code.
+\newannotate{C1.2}We define a static log statement as executed if there exists a log message that \emph{exclusively} matches that statement.
+Under this definition, the actual content of the log message is irrelevant and only the uniqueness criterion is verified.This uniqueness is essential for precise matching, as a log message that matches multiple log statements cannot be accurately linked to any one of them without knowing the execution order, which is unavailable in our static approach since it does not execute the code.
 However, there is no such requirement for the reverse.
 Multiple log messages can be matched to a single log statement.
 This is because our trace estimation algorithms do not require knowing how many times each statement was executed.
-They only need to determine whether a statement was executed or not.
-As a result, similar to state-of-the-art work~\cite{DBLP:journals/corr/abs-2408-02816}, we treat statements inside loops the same as those inside conditional branches.
+They only need to determine whether a statement was executed.
+As a result, similar to state-of-the-art work\cite{DBLP:journals/corr/abs-2408-02816}, we treat statements inside loops the same as those inside conditional branches.

-Our matching algorithm is shown in~\autoref{algorithm0}.
-Given the sets of faulty test code statements (\(S\)), the execution log messages (\(Log\)), and the error statements (\(E\)) as inputs, the matching algorithm produces two sets of statements as outputs.
+Our matching algorithm is shown in \autoref{algorithm0}. \annotate{C2.4 (b)}Given the sets of faulty test code static log statements (\(S\)), the execution log messages (\(Log\)), and the error statements (\(E\))\annotate{C2.4 (a)}, which are the statements in the test code that trigger the failure exception\deletedtext{as inputs}, the matching algorithm produces two sets of statements as outputs.
 The first set contains the error statements combined with the static log statements that match the log messages and are therefore executed (\(L_{exe}\)).
-Error statements are always assumed to be executed because they can only result in failure if they are reached.
+Error statements are always assumed to be executed because they can only fail if they are reached.
 The second output set contains the static log statements that do not match any messages and are therefore not executed (\(L_{nexe}\)).

 We begin by initializing \(L_{exe}\) as \(E\) and set both \(L_{nexe}\) and \(L_{mm}\) to empty sets (line 1).
 The \(L_{mm}\) set stores statements whose matched messages also match other statements (\emph{multi-matched} statements).
 For each message \(m\) in the set of execution log messages, we find all static log statements in \(S\) that match \(m\) using their regex (lines 2 and 3).
 If exactly one statement is found, it indicates that the statement \emph{uniquely} matches the message, so we add it to the list of executed statements, \(L_{exe}\) (lines 4 and 5).
 Otherwise, we add each matched statement not previously identified as executed to \(L_{mm}\) (line 7).
 After processing all log messages, we iterate over the static log statements and add those that are neither executed nor multi-matched to \(L_{nexe}\) (lines 8--10).
 Finally, we return the two sets of executed and non-executed statements as outputs (line 11), which will serve as inputs to our execution trace estimation algorithms in the next step.